jyfliu/Goq/README.md

 Yet.

-There are optimization techniques available for us.
-Chess engines have been using many of these techniques for decades (alpha-beta pruning, razoring), with newer and fancier techniques (deep learning) continuously being developed.
+Who knows, maybe I'll learn enough to eventually be able to figure out a deep learning/stats/something else solution.

 I'd only ever consider this project done if Goq consistently outperforms the top humans.
 And we are far from that.

 ## Future

 To be written.
 However, in my opinion, of the four big topics in Olympiad math, geometry is by far the easiest to solve automatically.
-The difficulty order probably looks something like: Geometry < Number Theory =?
-Algebra < Combinatorics.
+The difficulty order probably looks something like: Geometry <<< Number Theory =?
+Algebra <<<<<<< Combinatorics.

 Symbolic math is also getting to the point where I'd consider it good enough to use in a proof software such as this one.
 This means that analytic techniques such as barycentric, complex, or (god forbid) coordinate geometry are directions for further work.